www-oto-dev/webdev-sdk/framework/python/documentation/services/MeaningsService.md

 ## set

-Remove all previous values for specified 'key' and add a new value
+Remove all previous values for specified 'name' and add a new value

 - HTTP Method: `PUT`
 - Endpoint: `/meanings/actual/set`